maglietti/explore-ai3/tutorials/first-java-app/05-data-ingestion.md

 These statistics provide insights into the system's performance and can help identify bottlenecks.

+> [!note]
-> **Note**: `AtomicLong` is used instead of regular `long` because these variables might be accessed and modified by multiple threads.
+> `AtomicLong` is used instead of regular `long` because these variables might be accessed and modified by multiple threads.
 Atomic variables ensure thread-safe operations without explicit synchronization.

+> [!important]
-> **Checkpoint #2**: Review the key components of the ingestion service and make sure you understand:
+> **Checkpoint**: Review the key components of the ingestion service and make sure you understand:
 >
 > - How scheduled execution works
 > - Why batch processing improves performance